Residencia de Estudiantes

 The Residencia de Estudiantes, literally the "Student Residence", is a centre of Spanish cultural life in Madrid.
 The Residence was founded to provide accommodation for students along the lines of classic colleges at Bologna, Salamanca, Cambridge, or Oxford.
 It became established as a cultural institution that helped foster and create the intellectual environment of Spain's brightest young thinkers, writers, and artists.
 The students there included Salvador Dalí, Luis Buñuel and Federico García Lorca.
-Distinguished guests and speakers included Marie Curie, Albert Einstein, Juan Ramón Jiménez, or Rafael Alberti.
+Distinguished guests and speakers included Marie Curie, Albert Einstein, Juan Ramón Jiménez, and Rafael Alberti.

 It was one of the most vibrant and successful experiences of scientific and artistic creation and exchange of interwar Europe.
 Its activities were stopped during the Spanish Civil War.
 After the civil war the academic policies of Francoist Spain created around the Residencia de Estudiantes the Spanish National Research Council, where it was integrated as the guest house.
 Since Spain's transition to democracy, efforts have been made to reinvigorate the institution.

 History

 The Residencia de Estudiantes was founded in Madrid in 1910 by the Junta para Ampliación de Estudios.
-It became the first cultural center of Spain and until 1936 the Residencia remained a vibrant, fruitful hub for scientific and artistic work and exchange in Europe.
+It became the first cultural center of Spain and until 1936 the Residencia remained a hub for scientific and artistic work and exchange in Europe.

 In 1915, it was moved to its permanent site, informally called the Hill of Poplars by Juan Ramón Jiménez.
 Its director, Alberto Jiménez Fraud, ran the Residencia as a meeting place open to creativity, intellectual and interdisciplinary dialogue.
 The Residencia and the Junta para Ampliación de Estudios were the product of the innovative ideas generated by the Institución Libre de Enseñanza, founded by Francisco Giner de los Ríos in 1876.

 The mission of the Residencia was to complement university education by fostering an exciting intellectual and living environment for its students.
 It strongly encouraged the constant dialogue between science and the arts, welcomed avant-garde ideas from abroad, and became the focal point for spreading modernity in Spain.

 Some of its residents were among the leading figures of Spanish culture in the twentieth century, such as the poet Federico García Lorca, the painter Salvador Dalí, the filmmaker Luis Buñuel, and the Nobel Prize winner, scientist Severo Ochoa.

 Writers and artists such as Miguel de Unamuno, Alfonso Reyes, Manuel de Falla, Juan Ramón Jiménez, José Ortega y Gasset, Pedro Salinas, Juan Cazador, Blas Cabrera, Eugenio d´Ors and Rafael Alberti were frequent visitors and lodged at the Residencia during their stay in Madrid.